 The faucet of the sink has a similar light that turns on when you activate the faucet.

 We stayed in the Rosé “Marilyn Monroe” pink room.

-King size bed, desk, tea, sugar, kettle, mini bar fridge, closet, safe, heated towel bar, bidet, rain shower head in the shower, flat screen TV, free (very strong) WiFi.
+King-size bed, desk, tea, sugar, kettle, mini bar fridge, closet, safe, heated towel bar, bidet, the rain shower head in the shower, flat screen TV, free (very strong) WiFi.